-(Rabat, Tangier, Chefchaouen, Fes, Merzouga, Ouarzazate, Marrakech, Essaouira)
+(Rabat, Tangier, Chefchaouen, Fes, Merzouga, Ouarzazate, Marrakech, Essaouira, Casablanca)

 Welcome to Morocco!
 Upon arrival at the airport, you will be met by our local representative.

-Upon arrival to the airport in Casablanca, be welcomed and assisted through customs & immigrations before being transferred to Rabat.
+Enjoy a brief tour of Casablanca, before being transferred to Rabat in a private vehicle with English speaking driver.
 En route you will visit the impressive Hassan II Mosque, the second largest mosque in the world after Mecca in Saudi Arabia (direct payment for the entrance).
 Continue to visit the Museum of Moroccan Judaism in Casablanca, that museum, which covers an area of 700 square meters, is the first of its kind in the Arab world.
 It consists of created by the Jewish Community of Casablanca in 1997 with the support of the Foundation of Jewish-Moroccan Cultural Heritage.
 It uses world-class standards of conservation for its national and international collections.
 Drive to Rabat and continue on to Sale, the twin city of Rabat and the birthplace of Rabbi Hayyim Ben Moses Attar, the famous 18th century scholar and cabbalist, known throughout the Jewish world for his bible commentary, the "Or Ha-Hayyim", the famous rabbi, Raphael Encaoua is buried in the Sale cemetery, before being transferred to the hotel.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.